Giddy-eg/us_trades_wiki/Operational-Life.md

 ### Power to Gas
 The [Hydrogen Program](https://www.hydrogen.energy.gov/) released a report for [DOE Hydrogen and Fuel Cells Program Record](https://www.hydrogen.energy.gov/pdfs/19009_h2_production_cost_pem_electrolysis_2019.pdf).
 Based on this report which is dated February 3, 2020, the lifetime of the P2G is 20 years.

+### Hydrogen Storage Tank
+The [Your storage mix: can Power-to-Gas (P2G) fit in?](https://nrc.canada.ca/en/stories/your-storage-mix-can-power-gas-p2g-fit) from the [Government of Canada](https://www.canada.ca/en.html) mentions that once the hydrogen gas has been generated, it can be stored almost indefinitely in hydrogen storage tanks.
+Hence, a large value "999999" is used for the operational life of storage in our model.

 ## Assumptions
 * The operational life for all technologies is the same for all regions